briabr/README-Node.js/assets/README.md

   6. [License](#license)
   7. [Questions](#questions)
   ## Project Description
-  * hv // use a variable dot notation.
+  * Command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package. // use a variable dot notation.
   ## Installation Instructions
-  * hvak
+  * Clone The repository
   ## Usage Information
   * undefined
   ## Contributing
   * undefined
   ## Test Instructions
-  * hvdk
+  * NO
   ## License
   * licensed under the
   ## Questions
-  * For any other questions, please email me at bria@gmail.com
+  * For any other questions, please email me at filalibria@yahoo.fr
   * My Github is [briabr](http://github.com/briabr)